spackows/CASCON-2021-Chatbots/README.md

 <p>&nbsp;</p>

-## Section B - Define entities for colors, ingredients, and flavor names
+## Section B: Define entities for colors, ingredients, and flavor names
 See: [Section B demo video]()
 - Recognize when a user mentions a color
 - Recognize when a user mentions an ingredient